 Which children are likely to benefit?

-There are many young people and families who benefit from being supported by the Pastoral Leader, especially those who receive no extra support out of school.
+There are many young people and families who benefit from being supported by our Pastoral Leader, especially those who receive no extra support out of school.

 These children include: